Safe and Sound Protocol (SSP)

 What to Expect

-SSP is generally delivered in the office over 5 consecutive days.
-Participants wear noise-canceling headphones connected to an MP3 player with specially produced music.
-During the protocols, clients may sit quietly or participate in quiet activities such as puzzles or drawing.
-Parents of youth clients accompany their children and are expected to help create a safe nurturing environment for their child.
-Adult clients may choose to bring a safe person with them or to engage in the treatment in the company of the therapist or on their own.
+SSP is delivered virtually allowing you to listen within the comfort of your own home.
+Participants wear noise-canceling headphones connected to their phone/tablet.
+The SSP app plays specially produced music that is monitored by your provider.
+During the protocol, clients may sit quietly or participate in quiet activities such as puzzles or drawing.
+Parents of youth clients join their children and are expected to help create a safe nurturing environment for their child.
+Adult clients may choose to have a safe person with them or to engage in the treatment in the company of the therapist or on their own.

 Parent testimonial for a child diagnosed with Autism, Fetal Alcohol Syndrome, RAD, ADHD